ShubhamBharde/Namste-React/README.md

 ## useState() hook :-

-- it is utility function that gives you react.
+- it is utility function, that gives/return an array.

 - useState() hook gives you array that have two elements :-